Compactifications of character varieties and skein relations on conformal blocks: Introduction

-Roughly, one looks for $G^3-$stable filtrations on $\C[M_{0, 3}(G)]$, these translate to combinatorial features of structures on a ribbon graph.
-It would be interesting to characterize which of these compactifications lead to $\Gamma-$compactifications of $M_{g, n}(G)$ which are all flat-deformation equivalent, as the global sections of line bundles on the resulting spaces would behave like the $Hom$ spaces of a semisimple tensor category.
-Our construction arrises from $G^3$-stable valuations which stem from the theory of conformal blocks, extrapolating from our results for $SL_2(\C)$ in Section \ref{compact}, we conjecture that these always have a simple description in type $A.$
+Roughly, one looks for $G^3-$stable filtrations on $\C[M_{0, 3}(G)]$, these translate to combinatorial features of structures on a ribbon graph related to the representation theory of $G$.
+It would be interesting to characterize which of these compactifications lead to $\Gamma-$compactifications of $M_{g, n}(G)$ which are all flat deformations of each other.
+Our construction arrises from $G^3$-stable valuations which stem from the theory of conformal blocks, extrapolating from our results for $SL_2(\C)$ in Section \ref{compact}, we conjecture that these always have a simple description in type $A,$ see Section \ref{algebra} for the relevant definitions.

 \begin{conjecture} The algebra $W_{0, 3}(SL_m(\C))$ is generated by the extended conformal blocks of level $1.$ \end{conjecture}